whoozle/btanks/README-editor.txt

 "timer.stay-alive.spawn-limit" "int:SECONDS"
 life limits for the timers.
 Useful for some survival missions.

+"engine.global-targeting-multiplier" "float:VALUE"
+multiply targeting range for all objects.

 [1] some objects share the same class:
 "zombie", "acid-slime", "sandworm" are "monster"s,